MeritRank: Sybil Tolerant Reputation for Merit-based Tokenomics: Sybil Attack and Sybil Tolerance

-\textbf{Sybil attack benefit}.
-The attacker is allowed to create arbitrarily many Sybil nodes and fake edges between Sybils.
-However, we require any edge between honest nodes $V$ and Sybils $S$ to be a real transaction.
-Therefore, we assume that the attacker also makes contributions to receive feedback from honest nodes in order to create an edge connecting the attacker's identities to the honest part of the network.
-To maximize the benefit of such, the attacker might decide to get feedback from a highly reputable node via its attack edge.
+A \emph{beneficial} Sybil attack occurs when an attacker successfully inflates the reputation of Sybil nodes, allowing them to receive a disproportionate share of rewards.
+The attacker is allowed to create an arbitrary number of Sybil identities and establish fake edges between them to boost their reputation within the Sybil network.
+However, any edge between honest nodes in $V$ and Sybils in $S$ must represent a real transaction.
+This means that the attacker must make genuine contributions to receive feedback from honest nodes, thereby creating legitimate directed edges connecting the honest network to the Sybil identities.
+To maximize their gains, the attacker might target highly reputable nodes to create these legitimate attack edges, as feedback from such nodes would significantly boost the reputation of the connected Sybil nodes.

-Due to dynamic nature of allocation we use reputation scores as proxies for cost and profit of the Sybil attack.
-The profit for the Sybil attack $\sigma_S$ given the modified feedback graph $G'$ is defined as:

-The cost for the Sybil attack is defined as reputation gained through \textit{honest work} through attack edges $E_a$.
-Given an modified graph $G'' = (V\cup S, E \cup E_a, w)$ the cost is defined of the Sybil attack is defined as:

-We model the Sybil-Tolerance as a bound on the benefit that the attacker can gain through a Sybil attack $\sigma_S$ on feedback graph $G$.
-A reputation mechanism $R$ is \textit{Sybil tolerant} if the gain after performing a Sybil attack is limited by some constant $c \geq{} 0$:
+We distinguish between two types of reputations in this context: \textit{deserved} and \textit{inflated}.
+The \textit{deserved} reputation represents the value earned through legitimate feedback provided by honest nodes.
+In contrast, the \textit{inflated} reputation includes both the deserved reputation and any additional reputation artificially increased through fake edges between Sybil identities.
+The goal of the attacker is to inflate the reputation as much as possible, maximizing the cumulative reputation of the Sybil nodes through these fake edges.

+\begin{superdefinition} \begin{subdefinition}{Inflated Reputation} Given an arbitrary seed node \( i \in V \), the inflated reputation \( \omega^{+}(\sigma_S) \) for a Sybil attack \( \sigma_S \) is the cumulative reputation score gained by the Sybil nodes in \( S \) calculated by \( i \) over the modified feedback graph \( G' \):